awwx/meteor-offline-data/README.md

 an offline collection or not).

-Internally, an `Offline.Collection` wraps a `Meteor.Collection` of the same name, but changing the collection modification method calls to be offline calls.
+Internally, an `Offline.Collection` wraps a `Meteor.Collection` of the same name, changing the collection modification method calls to be offline calls.

 (Note that because `Offline.Collection` opens the `Meteor.Collection`